Commanders supporting DC efforts to control RFK Stadium site

 The land less than roughly 2 miles (3.22 kilometers) east of the U.S. Capitol is currently owned by the federal government, and congressional control is one of the biggest obstacles to potentially building a new state-of-the-art football stadium on the site, the future of which has been a matter of considerable debate.

-Several D.C.
-City Council members last year voiced their opposition to building a stadium there, something mayor Muriel Bowser has supported.
-A message sent to Bowser's office seeking comment was not immediately returned.
+While several D.C.
+City Council members have voiced their opposition to building a stadium there, mayor Muriel Bowser has supported the idea and continues to do so.

+"We have a unique opportunity to transform unused federal land at the RFK campus into a mixed-use destination that could also bring the beloved Washington Commanders back home," a spokesperson for the mayor's office said in an email reply to The AP.
+"We look forward to continued conversations with the team and our federal and local partners to get this win for Washington."

 It's not clear how new ownership might approach the situation once Josh Harris' group buys the team from Dan Snyder.
 There's an agreement in principle in place to sell the storied franchise for a record $6.05 billion, pending league approval among other steps.